jfisher009/NationalCyberLeagueResource/README.md

 ## Open Source Inteligence
 - [Google](google.com): Google should almost always be your first stop for OSINT questions.
   - Get familiar with Google's more advanced search operators.
 [Here](https://static.semrush.com/blog/uploads/files/39/12/39121580a18160d3587274faed6323e2.pdf) is a handy cheat sheet.
+  - Google reverse image search is another great tool to help track down where a photo came from.
 - [Wigle](wigle.net): Find and identify wifi networks.
+- [EXIF](https://exif.tools/): Exif tools can help reveal file meta data that can give answers out for easy OSINT questions.

 ## Cryptography
 - [CyberChef](https://gchq.github.io/CyberChef/): Convert between number bases and encoding schemes
 - [Rumkin](https://rumkin.com/tools/cipher/rail-fence/): Encode/Decode railfence ciphers
 - [dcode.fr](https://www.dcode.fr/en) Encode/Decode many ciphers.
 This website is usually one of the first sites on google when you google for a specific cipher.
+- [Cipher Identifier](https://www.boxentriq.com/code-breaking/cipher-identifier): Some websites can help you identify waht cipher is being used on a given cipher text.
+There are many good options.
+But, I have attached one here.
 - [Strings](https://www.howtogeek.com/427805/how-to-use-the-strings-command-on-linux/) The linux strings command will search through any file type and return strings of characters it found.
 Useful for finding flags in arbitrary file types.
 - [Digital Invisible Ink Toolkit](https://diit.sourceforge.net/): Find messages that are hidden in pictures.
 Many steganography questions use this tool.
 - [Steghide](https://www.kali.org/tools/steghide/): Another way to find messages hidden in a picture.